privy-open-source/design-system/src/styleguide/check-radio/index.md

     <Caption>Text</Caption>
   </Radio>
 </div>
-<Caption class="!text-subtle">Usage: This component mainly used for the radio that require additional information to describe the function or context of the radio.</Caption>
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This component mainly used for the radio that require additional information to describe the function or context of the radio.</Caption>

 #### Checked with label and caption
 <div class="py-4">
   <Radio v-model="value2">Radio Label</Radio>
 </div>
-<Caption class="!text-subtle">Usage: This is the default component that mainly use ini all over the design.
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This is the default component that mainly use ini all over the design.
 The label is used to make radio context clear.</Caption>

 ## Custom Picker/Custom Checkbox